Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 4. Waving Hands

-Though waving “bye-bye” is typically learned around 9-12 months, spontaneous flapping or waving can happen earlier as an expression of excitement or attention-seeking behavior.
+Though waving “bye-bye” is typically seen more clearly around the end of the first year, spontaneous flapping or waving can happen earlier as an expression of excitement or attention-seeking behavior.

 5. Rubbing Eyes or Face